Simple Membership Plugin › Forums › Simple Membership Plugin › Email Sending Issue on Your Site

 December 1, 2015 at 12:17 pm #4297

-In this post I will explain how you can determine if the plugin sent the email or not so you can troubleshoot the issue on your end.
+In this post, I will explain how you can determine if the plugin successfully executed the email sending or not so you can troubleshoot the issue on your server’s end.

-Step 1) Go to the settings menu of the Simple Membership plguin.
+- Go to the settings menu of the Simple Membership plugin.

-Step 2) Enable the debug option by checking the “Enable Debug” field.
+- Enable the debug logging option by checking the “Enable Debug” field.
 Then save the settings.

 Member signup/upgrade completion email successfully sent to: john.doe@yahoo.com